danjhd/wa-automate-sharing/README.md

 - AWS Region: *(enter your preferred AWS region name, for example `eu-west-1`)*
 - Parameter RoleName: *(leave this value as the default unless you changed it when deploying the StackSet or are using an existing role you have available.)*
 - Parameter ShareAccountId: *(enter the 12 digit account id for the [Reviews Account](#reviews-account))*
-- Paramter PermissionType: *(this can be either READONLY or CONTRIBUTOR, READONLY is default so only change this if desired.)*
+- Parameter PermissionType: *(this can be either READONLY or CONTRIBUTOR, READONLY is default so only change this if desired.)*

 All other prompts from the guided deployment should be left as their default values.